Izainea/izainea/README.md

 ### Hi there 👋
+🔭 I’m currently working on TDA, NLP and Data Visulization in Universidad Externado de Colombia and Universidad Central.
 <!--
 **Izainea/izainea** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.